 Inbound calls refer to all calls customers make to your business.
 If someone sees one of your ads (no matter the platform), finds the phone number, and calls you, that’s an inbound call.
 Outbound calls are the ones your business makes to prospects.
 If someone completes a form on your landing page and enters their phone number for you to call them, that’s an outbound call.

-5 Important Outbound Metrics
+5 Key Outbound Metrics

-The best way to measure the strength of your outbound strategy is to obtain and analyze the following outbound call center performance metrics:
+The best way to measure the strength of your outbound strategy is to obtain and analyze the following outbound call center performance metrics.

 Call volume tells you what promotions and campaigns are generating the most calls so you can track the ROI of your marketing efforts.
-If your business call volume is high, tracking where your prospects came from is critical.
+If your business call volume is high, tracking where your prospects come from is critical.
 When you have multiple salespeople calling out to customers, you’ll want to keep track of who makes which calls and how many calls they’re making each day.

 However, even if you have one or two salespeople making outbound calls, you should track the calls they make.
 This will also help you determine if you need to grow or scale your team.